(Only applies to new pupils who have not driven before)

 Do you keep a record of progress each lesson?

 The short answer is yes.
-Here is a more in depth explanation of the recording framework that I have developed.
+Here is a more in depth explanation of the Framework that I have developed.

 Do you offer motorway lessons?

 I most certainly do.
 I offer motorway driving lessons to my pupils either while they are learning or once they have passed.
 The choice is yours.
 Motorway lessons are the ideal confidence booster for inexperienced drivers who wish to undertake longer distance journeys.
-Details of the motorway driving lessons and the current price of the lesson are available on the relevent linked pages.
+Details of the Motorway lessons and the Prices are available on the relevent pages.

 Will you teach me about eco driving?